iamricard/gulp-cordova/README.md

 Notice I'm using `package.json` for demonstration purposes, but you may use any `JSON` file.
 Just make sure the file has a key `cordova` and that key contains an array with the command or an array of arrays for multiple commands.
+`plugin_options` is optional.Few plugins expect additional parameters while adding,in that case please make sure it is in synch with `cordova` array list.Please keep a empty {} object for commands like platform,plugins in plugin_options list.
 ```json
 file: config.json/package.json/xxx.json
 {